jsaltmd/Kickstarter-Analysis-Module-1-Challenge/README.md

 - What can you conclude about the Outcomes based on Goals?

 1. *The data shows that most successful campaigns that have funding goals that are less than $5,000 are successful, even more so when it is less than equal to $1,000.
-Chart 4 shows that more people tend to support campaigns that are not over budgetted.*
+Chart 4 shows that more people tend to support campaigns that have lower funding.*

 Chart 4: